Capacity and Consent

 The state of a person's mental health is usually not static and can vary according to several factors, correspondingly their capacity to parent safely may also be variable, and therefore, an understanding of the factors which may increase risk is an important part of any assessment.

-For further information, see: Pan Dorset Safeguarding Children Procedures, Children of Parents with Mental Health Problems Procedure).
+For further information, see: Cambridgeshire and Peterborough Safeguarding Children Procedures, Children of Parents with Mental Health Problems Procedure).

 - Think child, think parent, think family: a guide to parental mental health and child welfare;